chromice/ae/documentation/index.md

 Buffer, container and response libraries all start capturing output in `__construct()` and process it in `__destruct()`.
 File library is using  `__destruct()` to unlock previously locked files and close their handles.
 Database library exposes a transaction object that rolls back any uncommited queries in `__destruct()`.

 > **Opinion:** Generally speaking, all resources your object has allocated must be deallocated in the destructor.
-And if you find yourself cleaning state after catching an exception, you are doing it wrong.
+And if you find yourself cleaning up state after catching an exception, you are doing it wrong.

 ### Everything is a script